Toriey23/configure-ad/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of remote access of an Active Directory within Azure Virtual Machines.<br />

 <h2>Video Demonstration</h2>